vinguan/restion/README.md

 # Restion
 I like to call it an unifier of kingdoms portable class library for calling RESTful services in .NET.
-It unifies the fluent interface kingdon with HttpClient and make http request from PCL a lot more easier.
+It unifies the fluent interface kingdom with HttpClient and make http request from PCL a lot more easier.

-Written by [Vinicius Gualberto] (vinguan.brandedme.com) and licensed under [Apache 2](http://www.apache.org/licenses/LICENSE-2.0.html).
+##Compability
+Compiled to Profile 344 of PCL which includes the plataforms .NET 4.5, Silverlight 5, Windows Phone 8.x, Windows 8.x.
+It can be used also on iOS and Android through [Xamarin](http://xamarin.com).

 #Nuget
 ```